 For my clothes, I rehired the same woman from California Closets.
 She did our storage room and our entertainment center to do a new design for my tiny closet.
 She arrived in our condo-in-the-sky and took inventory of everything.
 My shoes, handbags, blouses, dresses, slacks, and so on.
 Then went to her drawing board and designed an upgraded closet.

 It is not a dream closet due to the space.
-But I am going to make it glamorous with a wallpapered ceiling and a french chandelier!
-They’re installing it on June 7and 8th.
-At that time I will show you the before and after photos.
+But I am going to make it glamorous with a wallpapered ceiling and a French chandelier!

 I have been working on organizing and simplifying our home for months because it is my refuge.
 I know that part of a joyful life is to have my home and my mind co-exist with orderliness.
-“Tidy by category and not by location,” is one of the best lessons Marie Kondo taught me.
+“Tidy by category and not by location,” is one of the best lessons the Konmari method taught me.
 I followed her advice on this to a tee!

 MY MISSION TO SIMPLIFY

 A favorite word of mine is simplify.
-Cleansing our home and my cluttered mind was like going on an archeological dig in the holy lands!
+Using the Konmari method to cleanse our home and my cluttered mind was like going on an archeological dig in the holy lands!

-I found my first pair of bronzed baby shoes alongside of my daughters!
+I found my first pair of bronzed baby shoes alongside my daughter’s!

 Treasures I found: